Qidwai

-The Qidwai or Kidwai (قدوائی, قدوائی) are a community of Muslim Shaikhs in South Asia.
-They are mostly settled in the state of Uttar Pradesh in India and Karachi, Sindh, Pakistan.
+The Qidwai or Kidwai (قدوائی, قدوائی) are a community of Muslim Sheikhs in South Asia, who migrated from present day Israel and Palestine.
+They belong to the Israelites tribe of the regions.
+Their lineage which traces back to Isaac, is different to the rest of the Muslims whose lineage comes from the other son of Abraham, Ishmael.
+Due to the fact, that their lineage is from actual wife of Abraham (Sarah) and not through (Hagar), Kidwais were always monotheist, unlike rest of the Arabs.
+They are mostly now settled in the state of Uttar Pradesh in India and Karachi, Sindh, Pakistan.
 They are also settled in areas of the Middle East specifically, Saudi Arabia, Palestine and Qatar.

 The Qidwai, together with the Khan, Milki, Malik and Chaudhary form a community of substantial landowners.

 History and origin

-The Qidwa claim descent from Qazi Qidwat-ud-din, a son of the Sultan of Rum.
+The Qidwai claim descent from Qazi Qidwat-ud-din, a son of the Sultan of Rum.
+Their lineage before converting to Islam follows from Levi tribe.
+They were originally jews and belonged to one of the Twelve Tribes of Israel, known as Tribe of Levi.
 Qazi Qidwa fell out with his brother who was the then ruling Sultan, and migrated to India with his wife and son.
 There he became a close associate of the famous Sufi saint, Mu'in al-Din Chishti (1143-1236).
 The Sufi saint is said to have sent Qazi Qidwa to the Awadh region to spread Islam, where he is said to have won over fifty villages to Islam over some time.
 These fifty villages were later awarded to him by King of Delhi Shahab-ud-din Ghori Muhammad Of Ghor., and the region became known as Qidwara., later they moved in Barabanki and settled permanently.